Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - The belief that all information processing is modular.
 - People are better at deontic conditions (permissions, requests, entitlements, etc.) than non-deontic conditionals.
-- The explanation for this is because we have a specialized “cheater” detection module that developed over the course of evolution.
+- The explanation for this is because we have a specialized "cheater" detection module that developed over the course of evolution.
 - *Darwinian modules*: specialized modules that evolved to solve a specific set of problems that our ancestors confronted.
 - E.g. Cheater detection, kin detection, mate selection.
 - *Prosopagnosia*: face blindness, can’t recognize faces.